Skip to main content

 Age Group: 18 to 60 years

-In this report, Ofcom used a variety of methods to gain an insight into the online news landscape and how people consume online news.
-The use of social media as people’s main route to access news blurs the boundaries between news, entertainment, and social content, which creates difficulty in thinking critically when it comes to
+This report from Ofcom, the UK media regulator, gives an insight into the online news landscape and how people consume online news.
+The use of social media as people’s main route to access news can blur the boundaries between news, entertainment, and social content, which can create difficulties in thinking critically when it comes to

 EDMO’s Fact-checking Briefs